 It’s equipped with heavy-duty hooks and hardware to handle the rigors of these big fish.
 This lure is designed to vary its wobble with steady trolling speeds, setting the action for magnum-caliber hits.

 Another bait option is Bagley’s Brite Casting Spoons.
 Available in several sizes and in a choice of a hammered or a mirrored finish.
 These are genuinely forged spoons, where the forging process creates tapered edges that result in a perfect variable flutter in the water.
 Easy casting, every Bagley spoon is finished with genuine gold or silver plating that allows for incredible flash and great durability.
 Bagley spoons are also deadly when jigged in open water or through the ice.
 Their fluttering action can bring them from far away and make your heart stop when they hit – especially when fishing through a hole in the ice.

 Grab your Pliers:

 Angling for northern pike is guaranteed to supply you with heart-pounding action!
-For more tips on fresh water fishing or to find a pike fishing lure to land you the biggest trophy, check out our Bagley Bait’s web store or contact us today!
+For more tips on freshwater fishing or to fill that tackle box with pike fishing lures to land you the biggest trophy, check out our Bagley Bait’s web store or contact us today!